George Washington Vanderbilt II: Legacy

 After his death, Vanderbilt's widow sold approximately 86000 acre of the Biltmore property to the United States Forest Service at $5 an acre, fulfilling her husband's wishes to create the core of Pisgah National Forest.
 She sold additional land as finances demanded; today, about 8000 acre remain.
 Edith Dresser Vanderbilt later married Peter Goelet Gerry (1879–1957), a United States Senator from Rhode Island.

 The Vanderbilts' only child, Cornelia Stuyvesant Vanderbilt, married a British aristocrat, the Hon.
 John Francis Amherst Cecil (a descendant of William Cecil, 1st Baron Burghley) in 1924.
 Their sons, George and William, eventually inherited the property.
 George Cecil, the elder of the two sons, chose to inherit the majority of the estate's land and the Biltmore Farms Company, which was more profitable than the house at the time.
-The younger son, William Cecil, was thus left with Biltmore House, and he is credited with preserving the chateau which (though still privately owned) is open to the public.
+The younger son, William Cecil, was thus left with Biltmore House, and he is credited with preserving the château which (though still privately owned) is open to the public.